eclipse-vertx/vert.x/ruby_web_tutorial.md

 We want to insert the static data only after the persistor verticle has completed starting up so we edit `app.rb` as follows:

-    Vertx.deploy_worker_verticle('mongo-persistor, persistor_conf) do
+    Vertx.deploy_verticle('mongo-persistor, persistor_conf) do
         load('static_data.rb')
     end

-The block that we're specifying in the call to `deploy_worker_verticle` will be invoked when the persistor is fully started.
+The block that we're specifying in the call to `deploy_verticle` will be invoked when the persistor is fully started.
 In that block we just load the static data script.

 Save the edited `app.rb` and restart it.